 The ironic aspect of this legal discussion is the oddity of the law.
-Congress created the Communications Decency Act to curb free speech online by regulation online pornography.
-The effort failed so badly that the leftover provisions of the law have produced the opposite result.
+Congress created the Communications Decency Act to curb free speech online by regulating online pornography.
+The effort failed so severely that the remaining provisions of the law have produced the opposite result.
 Under Section 230, defamation lawsuits are nearly impossible to win against user-generated content sites be they forums, social media sites, or even large video sites such as YouTube.

 I would be remiss if I didn’t discuss the issue of passive versus active participation in the defamatory conduct.
 More than a few forum owners have interpreted Section 230 as providing them carte blanche to run amuck.
 Section 230 protection only applies where the forum management and employees are passive participants in the allegedly defamatory act.
-The immunity is lost when a moderator, forum owner or employee actively makes the defamatory statement.
+The forum loses immunity when the owner or employee actively makes the defamatory statement.
 Let’s look at a few examples.

 You run a forum on political topics.
-A member starts a thread on the candidacy of Hillary Clinton, a topic sure to generate heated opinions.
+A member starts a thread on the candidacy of Hillary Clinton, an issue sure to generate heated opinions.
 Two members start arguing over Mrs. Clinton.
-The argument turns ugly with one member making clearly defamatory statements about the other member.
+The argument turns ugly with one member making defamatory statements about the other member.
 A moderator reads the thread but takes no action.
-In this scenario, the forum cannot be sued because of the protections provided under Section 230 of the Communications Decency Act.
+In this scenario, a forum member cannot sue the forum because of the protections provided under Section 230 of the Communications Decency Act.

 Same example, but let’s tweak it a bit.
 In this scenario, the moderator reads the thread with the defamatory comments.
 He refers the issue to the owner of the forum, the inevitable “Bob Smith.”
 Bob is politically active and jumps into the fight.
 Before you know it, Bob is slinging mud.
 At this point, the forum is no longer a passive platform.
 The owner is actively engaging in the argument.
 A court is likely to rule the Section 230 protections are no longer in place, which means the forum will be a defendant in the libel lawsuit.

 Defamation is a constant problem on Internet forums.
-As a forum owner, you are protected by Section 230 of the Communications Decency Act.
+Section 230 protects you, as a forum owner.
 Just keep in mind there must be a business-wide policy of not engaging in the argument giving rise to the defamatory statements since doing so could waive the Section 230 protections.